Mailtrap logo

 Real-world performance data from messages sent through Knock

-From December 12th to March 12th, Knock routed <1M messages through Mailtrap.
-For adoption, Mailtrap ranks 7th of 10 providers based on new channel connections, with adoption accelerating over the period.
-Mailtrap reported no status page incidents over the last 90 days.
+From January 22nd to April 22nd, Knock routed <1M messages through Mailtrap.
+For adoption, Mailtrap ranks 7th of 10 providers based on new channel connections, with adoption holding steady over the period.
+Mailtrap reported 1 status page update over the last 90 days, 1 of which was in the last 30 days.

 Response time